| An Essay on

 establishment: instead, the district (arrondissement) was chosen as the

+geographical unit.
 The large divisions of the classifications had to be abandoned

 because of the inextricable complexity (even then!) of integrating them (9).
+The census classification describes an industrial world which

 is very different from our own.
 Although the most highly aggregated list of